 Dawes and other members of Congress faced pressure by settlers and land speculators to open up further Indian reservation lands for development.
 At the same time the United States was forced to realize that the reservation system was not working as intended.

 Natives were among the most uneducated and impoverished groups in the US, and many native people were needlessly suffering on the reservations.
 Oftentimes tribes relied upon federal subsidies in order to simply feed their own people.
 With pressure on both sides Dawes crafted a bill focused on appeasing both parties.

 The 1887 Dawes Act explicitly stated that the President had the authority to divide the commonly-held Native American reservation lands and subdivide it into individual parcels.
-Each Native American head of family was allotted ~160 acres while single natives over 18 years old received ~80 acres.
-There were more stipulations of lands for other demographics of natives as well.
+The act allotted each Native American head of family ~160 acres while single natives over 18 years old received ~80 acres.
+There were more stipulations of lands for other demographics of natives as well.1

-Once allotted this land was to be held in a federal trust for 25 years which rendered it tax-free.
-After the 25 years the native owners would be given official title to the land and it would become taxable.
+Once allotted this land would be held in a federal trust for 25 years which rendered it tax-free.
+After the 25 years native owners received the official title to the land and it became taxable.